-- In 125 soldiers from the First Italian legion were sent by the emperor Hadrian to supervise some unknown building project in Delphi (Greece).
+- In AD 125 soldiers from the First Italic Legion were sent by the emperor Hadrian to supervise some unknown building works in Delphi (Greece).

 I O M COH I BAETASIORVM C R CVI PRAEEST PVBLICIVSMATERNVS PRAEFC A IVLIO CANDIDO > LEG I ITALICAE

 “For Jupiter Best and Greatest, the First Cohort of Baetasii, Citizens of Rome, under the command of the prefect Publicius Maternus, and Aulus Julius Candidus, centurion of the First Italic Legion.” (translation based on http://www.roman-britain.org/)

 About the altar and its dating see Britannia 1970, 310, no. 20; Frere 1987, 152-153, n.
 34.

 - It was suggested that some subunit of the legion served in Africa during the reign of Antoninus Pius and suppressed a revolt of the Mauri.
 This supposition was based on two finds of stamped building materials, one of them now lost (CIL VIII 10474, 13 and p.
 911, Numidia, Constantine / Cirta; another of unknown provenance, kept in the Museum in St. Germain, France.
 About the stamps see E. Ritterling, Legio, in: RE 1925, col. 1407-1417; R. Cagnat, L’armée romain d’Afrique, 108 n., vol. 2, 119).
 The reading of the stamps is doubtful, however.
 To this, one can add the fact that a certain woman from Novae, Antonia Optata was nick-named Maura (IGLNov 92).
 Still, this evidence can not be an argument for the African expedtion of the Legion.
 For the inscription see IGLNov, p.
 127, ad no. 92 and see here.